Workers' Compensation Glossary of Terms

 Form 24 — Application to Terminate or Suspend Payment of Compensation.
 The form an insurance carrier must file if it wants to turn off a worker’s weekly check before he or she returns to work.

 Form 28T — Notice of Termination of Compensation by Reason of Trial Return to Work.
 This form certifies that an employee returned to work, even for a brief time.
-Form 28T allows the carrier to turn off an injured worker’s NC workers’ compensation checks.
+Form 28T may allow the carrier to turn off an injured worker’s NC workers’ compensation checks.

 Form 33 — Request for Hearing with the North Carolina Industrial Commission.
 The form an employee fills out to request a hearing regarding a denied workers’ compensation claim — or to raise other disputes over NC workers’ compensation benefits with the North Carolina Industrial Commission.